Data Privacy and Security Policies

 When Consent is Not Required to Disclose Student PII

-Generally, the DOE must have written permission from a parent or student who is 18 years or older to release any information from a student's education record.
+Generally, NYCPS must have written permission from a parent or student who is 18 years or older to release any information from a student's education record.
 However, in certain cases, FERPA allows disclosure without consent.
 Cases permitting disclosure without consent include:

-- Disclosure to DOE school officials who need to review education records to fulfill their professional responsibilities.
+- Disclosure to NYCPS school officials who need to review education records to fulfill their professional responsibilities.

-- These can include outside parties performing services or functions for the DOE, such as contractors and consultants.
+- These can include outside parties performing services or functions for NYCPS, such as contractors and consultants.
+Information about how NYCPS and the outside parties keep your child’s information safe is on NYCPS Privacy and Data Security Compliance Process page and below.

-- See the DOE's Annual FERPA Notification for a complete description of whom the DOE considers to be "school officials."
+- See NYCPS's Annual FERPA Notification for a complete description of who NYCPS considers to be "school officials."

 - When another school, district or education institution requests your child's education records to support enrollment or transfer.